django-cms/django-cms/docs/user/editing_basics.rst

   without consulting developers may result in a broken site.
 * "Soft root" allows you to shorten the navigation hierarchy to something manageable on sites that have deeply nested pages.
-When selected, this page will act as the top-level page in the navigation
+When selected, this page will act as the top-level page in the navigation.
 * "Attached menu" allows you to add a custom menu to the page.
 This is typically used by developers to add custom menu logic to the current page.
 Changing this requires a server restart so should only be changed in consultation with developers.